tejaldev/ArticleSearch/README.md

 # Project 2 - *ArticleSearch*

-**Name of your app** is an android app that allows a user to search for articles on web using simple filters.
+**Article Search** is an android app that allows a user to search for articles on web using simple filters.
 The app utilizes [New York Times Search API](http://developer.nytimes.com/docs/read/article_search_api_v2).

-Time spent: **X** hours spent in total
+Time spent: **20** hours spent in total

 ## User Stories